Jovan Krneta

-Jovan Krneta (Serbian Cyrillic: Јован Крнета; born 4 May 1992) is a Serbian footballer who plays for FK Inđija.
+Jovan Krneta (Serbian Cyrillic: Јован Крнета; born 4 May 1992) is a Serbian footballer who plays as a defender.

 Career

 Jovan began his career with Partizan youth squad.
 Few times he was even included in their first team, but never managed to make a debut for them.
 In January 2011, after his contract with Partizan expired, he signed for their arch rivals Red Star Belgrade.
 However, he was loaned to the Sopot where he spent almost a year.
 In January 2012 he was promoted to Red Star's first squad, and on 14 March 2012 he made his first team debut in a match against Smederevo.

 In July 2015, Krneta signed a one-year contract with Azerbaijan Premier League side Zira FK.